torproject/onionbalance/docs/tutorial.md

 onionbalance-config -n 2
 ```

-The `-n` flags indicates how many empty backend address slots should be
+The `-n` flag indicates how many empty backend address slots should be
 created.
 These can be easily modified with a text editor at any time.

 !!! note